 The Gas Storage Business derives most of its revenues from several long-term storage contracts.
 There can be no assurance that, upon expiry of such contracts, the customer will wish to renew such contracts.
-The prices under these contracts are subject to annual indexation derived from consumer prices index.
+The prices under these contracts are subject to annual indexation.
 Furthermore, the long-term storage contracts contain standard price revision clauses.
-As of the date of this Prospectus, the Group has renegotiated prices with most of its customers, and continues to be in discussion in relation to some contracts for relatively small storage volume.
-However, the Group may engage in price negotiations in the future.
+As of the date of this Prospectus, the Group has successfully renegotiated prices relating to a major portion of its long-term contracts, and continues to be in discussion in relation to some remaining contracts.
+The Group may also engage in further price negotiations in the future.
 Should such negotiations result in negative price revisions or should such negotiations proceed to an arbitration that would be concluded with a negative outcome for the Group, the potential resulting decrease in prices which the Gas Storage Business may charge for use of its storage capacity may have a negative impact on its businesses, results of operations and financial condition and, accordingly, those of the Group.

-The Gas Storage Business may have significant liabilities relating to investments and divestments if investments and divestments are undertaken.
+The Gas Storage Business may be exposed to significant liabilities relating to investments and divestments if investments and divestments are undertaken.